 How much space do I need around my range cooker in the kitchen?
 Can I put wooden cabinetry right next to it?
 How high do we need the extractor to be?
 What sits beneath the range cooker in a kitchen?

 Requirements for different range cookers

 The requirements can vary drastically depending on the range cooker in mind.

-There is usually around a 2.5mm gap each side of the range for the cabinetry.
+There is usually around a 2.5mm gap on each side of the range for the cabinetry.
 Depending on the model and the cabinet makers, some may require a larger gap (up to 10mm) to protect the cabinetry from heat damage.
-This will require dimensions from range manufacturers to design your cabinetry a safe and regulated distance away.
+This will require dimensions from range manufacturers to design your cabinetry a safe distance away.
 The company you choose should project manage all the technical aspects so you don’t have to worry.

 There will be compliances that your kitchen will have to meet to adhere to safety standards.

-For cooker hoods and extractors, an induction hob can have an extractor closer to proximity than a gas hob – The gap generally sits around 650mm – 750mm
+For cooker hoods and extractors, an induction hob can have an extractor closer to proximity than a gas hob.
+The gap generally sits around 650mm – 750mm.

 Each brand will have different guidelines, depending on the elements chosen.
 All manufacturers will supply your kitchen designer and installer with technical guidelines complete with minimum and maximum distances.